 In the Chinese horoscope, October is the ninth lunar month in a phase called Shu or Xū.
-It is a powerful Earth Element month in a robust Year of the Rat, the first animal in the Chinese zodiac which symbolizes wealth and the beginning of a new day.
-Although this year has the potential for new beginnings and growth, Rat people born in the years 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008, 2020 must remember that a desire for money is natural to a Rat, and they never give up until they make it.
-Rats seldom suffer financial trouble, but they can get cheated and when young, they do not have a clear concept of money management.
+It is a powerful Earth Element month in a robust Year of the Metal Ox, an animal in the Chinese zodiac that is known for its diligence, dependability, strength, and determination.
+Although 2021 has the potential for new beginnings and growth, people born in the Ox years 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021 are advised to begin enjoying some of the fruit of their labor.

-Chrysanthemums were first cultivated in China beginning in the 15th century BCE, and their beauty continues to be celebrated by many cultures.
-Chrysanthemums flourish in a cold, tough season and they also have become a beloved Chinese symbol of courage and tenacity.
-Tea and wine made from chrysanthemum flowers have many beneficial properties, hence their link to health and longevity.
+Chrysanthemums were first cultivated in China in the 15th century BCE, and their beauty is celebrated in many cultures today.
+Chrysanthemums flourish in cold seasons that are so tough on blossoming plants that in China they have become a beloved symbol of courage and tenacity.
+Teas and wine made from dried chrysanthemum flowers have many beneficial properties and that is why chrysanthemums are linked to health and longevity.

 There is much more to learn and enjoy from what the I Ching has to say about your element in this lovely chrysanthemum-filled season, so read on!

 To have healthy Earth Element stomach qi, you need to eat healthy, nourishing food.
 Not only is it important to enjoy what you eat, but you also need to dine in a pleasant, calm environment.
 Eat until you feel satisfied but not overly full.
 Buy trick-or-treat candy for the kids if you must, but don’t open the bag until Halloween then donate any leftovers to Treats for the Troops, or some other worthy cause.